2025 Speakers

 Lesley-Gail Atkinson Swaby

 Dr. Lesley-Gail Atkinson Swaby has over 20 years’ experience as an archaeologist, cultural resource manager, researcher, and educator.
 She has incorporated her passion for archaeology, history, heritage, and art history into a diversified and engaging career.
 Dr. Atkinson Swaby is particularly interested in the promotion, preservation and protection of Indigenous Peoples of the Caribbean, and the region’s natural and cultural heritage resources.
 In addition, she has contributed to the strengthening of disaster and climate change resilience and recovery in the Caribbean culture sectors and the development of appreciation of culture and heritage in younger generations.
-She was the 2023 director of the Kulcha Konnection Camp.
+She was the director of the Kulcha Konnection Camp (2018-2023).

 As an educator she has taught at both the postgraduate and undergraduate levels in archaeology, heritage, art history and research methodology.
 Dr. Atkinson Swaby has written and edited several publications on Caribbean archaeology and rock art.
 This includes: The Earliest Inhabitants: The Dynamics of the Jamaican Taíno (2006), and the co-editor of Rock Art of the Caribbean with Michele H. Hayward and Michael A. Cinquino (2009).
 She has also published her first children’s book Boianani: A Taíno Girl’s First Adventure (2019).
 Her most recent publication is a special edited volume – “Yamaye: Jamaican Prehistory and Contact Period - Current Research and Challenges” Journal of Caribbean Archaeology, Volume 22 (2022).